-The Directors of the Company are listed on pages 52 and 53.
-All served throughout the period under review, with the exception of June Jessop, who was appointed as a non-executive Director on 1 January 2023.
-Susan Noble retired from the Board on 20 December 2022.
+The Directors of the Company are listed on pages 50 and 51.
+All served throughout the period under review.

-In accordance with the AIC's Code of Corporate Governance, as this is the first AGM since her appointment, June Jessop will stand for election and the remaining Directors will retire at the forthcoming AGM and offer themselves for re-election.
-During the year under review, the annual review of the Board was facilitated by an external agency, Lintstock Limited.
-In reviewing the contribution of each Director, the Board considered the experience of each Director, as set out under the individual Directors' biographies on pages 52 and 53 and the ways in which they contributed to the Board during the year.
+In accordance with the AIC's Code of Corporate Governance all of the Directors will retire at the forthcoming AGM and offer themselves for re-election.
+During the year under review, the Board carried out a review of its performance and the performance of each of the individual Directors.
+In reviewing the contribution of each Director, the Board considered the experience of each Director, as set out under the individual Directors' biographies on pages 50 and 51 and the ways in which they contributed to the Board during the year.
+The Board performance review concluded that the Board continued to function well and no matters for concern were identified.
 Having considered the findings of the annual review, the Board considers that all Directors contribute effectively, possess the necessary skills and experience and continue to demonstrate commitment to their roles as non-executive Directors of the Company.
-It was therefore agreed that all Directors should stand for election or re-election as appropriate, and the (re-)election of each of the Directors is recommended by the Board.